highly-caffeinated/patty-reviews-service/README.md

 # Reviews Service

-I recieved this legacy codebase that contained the front end for a reviews service and I was tasked with redesigning and scaling the back end for this service and deploying it using AWS platform service.
+I received this legacy codebase that contained the front end for a reviews service and I was tasked with redesigning and scaling the back end for this service and deploying it using AWS platform service.

 I used Postgres as the database and seeded it with 71 million records to mimic that amount of data that a review service would need to handle.
 This benchmark was taken with the database still running on localhost.
 Afterwards, I delpoyed the database to its own AWS EC2 instance.